greghendershott/racket-mode/Reference.md

 - Otherwise, if the identifier is a function, then its signature is displayed, for example `(name arg-1-name arg-2-name)`.
-If it has a Typed Racket type or a contract, that is also displayed.
+If it has a contract or a Typed Racket type, that is also displayed.

 You can quit the buffer by pressing q.
 Also, at the bottom of the buffer are Emacs buttons -- which you may navigate among using